syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 The arguments of the PageChanged event contains details about to which page the document is navigated to.

+## How to enable or disable annotation interaction?

+PDF viewer allows users to enable or disable annotation interactions such as selecting, moving, resizing, and removing.
+These operations can be enabled or disabled for all annotation types present in a PDF by setting the `SfPdfViewer.AnnotationSettings.IsLocked` API to `false` or `true` respectively.
+The default value of the API is `false` and as a result, the interaction operations are enabled by default.

+When the `IsLocked` API is set to `true`, only the tapped events of the annotations will be raised.
+The selected events will not be raised.
+The following code sample disables the interaction operation for all annotation types.

+{% tabs %}
+{% highlight c# %}

+//Disable the interaction for all annotation types pdfViewerControl.AnnotationSettings.IsLocked = true;

+{% endhighlight %}
+{% endtabs %}

+N>The interaction operation can also be enabled or disabled for a particular annotation type such as shape, free text, text markup, etc. Please find the code samples to enable or disable interaction for particular annotation from their respective sections.

 ## How to get and set the zoom for SfPdfViewer?

 PDF viewer has the BindableProperty ZoomPercentage that is used to retrieve and set the current zoom factor.